mazouri/EasyAndroid/README.md

 0106:

-strengthen the ackonwleage of activity liftcycle, launchmode, flags and IntentFileter use.
+strengthen the ackonwleage of activity liftcycle, launchmode, flags and IntentFilter use.